fact-benchmark/factbenchmark/documentation.md

 }
 ```

-Hidden log entries will only be accepted by the user with the corresponding ```submitted_by``` reference or by a special factbenchmark admin user (though it will be noted as such).
+Hidden log entries will only be accepted by the user with the corresponding ```submitted_by``` reference or by the factbenchmark agent itself.

-Special handling is used for hidden annotations and in other cases where it makes sense.
-Generally speaking however, once content is published to the API it is not revokable.
+Special handling will be used to remove 'hidden' annotations and in other cases where it makes sense to do so.
+Generally speaking, however, once content is published to the API it is not revokable and cannot be removed.

 <!--
 ## Future directions